3D printed bridge: The most impressive structures!

 3D printing is allowing to make new experiments

-3D printing is a cutting edge technology.
+Additive manufacturing is a cutting edge technology.
 Researchers and engineers are using this technology to make various experiments.
 Indeed there are always pushing the boundaries of these new technologies in order to show what it could be possible to do with it, and how it could change traditional processes.
-It leads to impressive experiments, to see what are the larger structures constructibles, what are the different materials that can be used for additive manufacturing, etc. It really allows to do architectural experimentations and find new techniques.
+It leads to impressive experiments, to see what are the larger structures constructible, what are the different materials that can be used for additive manufacturing, etc. It really allows to do architectural experimentations and find new techniques.

 Additive manufacturing offers great design possibilities